 Explore the Beach California Beaches for an Epic Beach Vacation on the Coast of The Golden State

-There is no doubt you’ll have a memorable beach vacation when choosing from this list of the best California beaches.
+Is California on your travel bucket list?
+If so, there is no doubt you’ll have a memorable beach vacation when choosing from this list of the best California beaches.
 Whether you’re looking for a sunny, sandy beach where you can surf and sunbathe or a rugged beach that is ideal for camping and cozy beach bonfires, you’ll find all that (and more!) on the California coast.

 Save The Best California Beaches to Plan Your Beach Vacation